cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Release Assets

-Cirrus CI doesn't provide a built-in functionality to upload artifacts on a GitHub release but this functionality can be added via a simple script.
-For a release Cirrus CI will provide `CIRRUS_RELEASE` environment variable along with `CIRRUS_TAG` environment variable. `CIRRUS_RELEASE` indicates release id which can be used to upload assets.
+Cirrus CI doesn't provide a built-in functionality to upload artifacts on a GitHub release but this functionality can be added via a script.
+For a release, Cirrus CI will provide `CIRRUS_RELEASE` environment variable along with `CIRRUS_TAG` environment variable. `CIRRUS_RELEASE` indicates release id which can be used to upload assets.

 Cirrus CI only requires write access to Check API and doesn't require write access to repository contents because of security